DavidCheng90/Monster-Adventure/README.md

 4.)
 Open "Monster_Adventure.exe" application file to begin playing.

-(NOTE: If your system does not open the application file due to "unrecognizable file", you must prompt it to "run anyways" to open the file.)
+(NOTE: If your system does not open the application file due to "unrecognizable file", you must prompt it to "run anyway" to open the file.)

 ## How to View Source Code
 1.)
 Click "Clone or download" then click "Download ZIP".